All-New 2024 Self-Study Course

-The 29th Annual USC National Trauma, Critical Care and Acute Care Surgery Symposium self-study course features leading-edge lectures, high caliber plenary sessions, interactive and provocative panel discussions, and inspiring keynote addresses by leaders in the field of acute care surgery, trauma and surgical critical care.
+The 30th Annual USC National Trauma, Critical Care, and Acute Care Surgery Symposium self-study course offers a comprehensive experience, featuring cutting-edge lectures, high-caliber plenary sessions, interactive panel discussions, and inspiring keynote addresses by leaders in the fields of acute care surgery, trauma, and surgical critical care.

-A balance between evidence-based principles and innovative thought-provoking discussion will be maintained during lively expert debates.
+The course strikes a balance between evidence-based principles and innovative, thought-provoking discussions, brought to life through lively expert debates.

-Each session focuses on understanding the latest medical controversies and the implementation of practical procedural skills.
+Each session is designed to deepen your understanding of the latest medical controversies while equipping you with practical procedural skills.

 Screenshot of course on iPhone, iPad, and laptop with note: updates for the entire trauma center team